 - A TSW is a document between two parties.
 Words like “we” and “our” are inappropriate, typically being replaced by “the experimenters” and “the experiment’s.”

 - Experiment name should be limited to 30 characters.
 Click here for acronym help.

 - Approximate, full, outside dimensions of space required for devices and equipment should be given explicitly.

-- Please include requests for facility equipment such as instrumentation, motion tables, or helium tubes in Section 4.2.
+- Please include requests for facility equipment such as instrumentation, motion tables, or helium tubes.
 Some equipment needs extra time to be calibrated or installed.